Omagh bombing: Background

-After negotiations to end the Troubles had failed in 1996, there was a resumption of political violence in Northern Ireland which peaked during the Drumcree crises.
+After negotiations to end the Troubles failed in 1996, political violence resumed in Northern Ireland and peaked during the Drumcree crises.
 The peace process resumed in 1997.
-Sinn Féin accepted the Mitchell Principles in September 1997, which involved commitment to non-violence, as part of the peace process negotiations.
-Dissident members of the Provisional Irish Republican Army (IRA), who considered this as a betrayal of the republican struggle for a united Ireland, left in October 1997 to form the Real Irish Republican Army (Real IRA).
+Sinn Féin accepted the Mitchell Principles in September 1997, which involved commitment to non-violence as part of the peace process negotiations.
+Dissident members of the Provisional Irish Republican Army (IRA), who saw this as a betrayal of the republican struggle for a united Ireland, left in October 1997 to form the Real Irish Republican Army (Real IRA).

 The Real IRA's tactics were the same as those of the IRA before it.
 It targeted the British security forces and carried out bombings of symbolic or economic targets.
-The goal was to damage the economy and cause severe disruption, thereby putting pressure on the British government to withdraw from Northern Ireland.
+Its goal was to damage the economy and cause severe disruption, thereby putting pressure on the British government to withdraw from Northern Ireland.
 Warnings were sent before such bombings, along with a code word so that the authorities would know it was genuine.
 The Real IRA began its paramilitary campaign with an attempted car bombing in Banbridge, County Down, on 7 January 1998.
 The 300 lb explosive was defused by security forces.
 Over the following months, it mounted several car bomb and mortar attacks.
 There were also attacks or attempted attacks in Moira, Portadown, Armagh, Newry, Lisburn, Belfast, and Belleek, as well as another car bombing in Banbridge on 1 August, which caused thirty-five injuries but no deaths.

-The Omagh bombing took place thirteen weeks after the Good Friday Agreement of April 1998 was signed.
+The Omagh bombing took place thirteen weeks after the Good Friday Agreement was signed in April 1998.
 Intended to be a comprehensive solution to the Troubles, the agreement had broad support both in Ireland and internationally.